-Stretch marks are pale pink or red lines on the surface of the skin - most common on the tummy, breasts and thighs.
-They can feel itchy and tight.
+Stretch marks are narrow, streak-like lines that can develop on the surface of the skin.
+They are most common on the tummy, breasts and thighs.

-Almost 8 out of 10 women will get stretch marks during pregnancy.
+Around 8 out of 10 women will get stretch marks during pregnancy.

 You may be more likely to get stretch marks if your weight gain during pregnancy is more than average.
+Everyone gains slightly different amounts of weight during pregnancy.

-All women gain slightly different amounts of weight during pregnancy.
-Most women gain between 10 kg to 12.5 kg.
 Eating a wide variety of healthy foods can help to keep your weight gain healthy.

 What you can do